shathalshehri/Speech_to_Text/README.md

 ## Example Usage

-- **Voice Command "open"**: Converts to text, processed, and stored as 1 in the database.
+- **Voice Command "open"**: Processes and stores as 1 in the database.
-- **Voice Command "close"**: Converts to text, processed, and stored as 0 in the database.
+- **Voice Command "close"**: Processes and stores as 0 in the database.

 ## Project Demo